hashsplit/hashsplit-spec/spec.md

 #### Rolling

 `rrs` is a family of _rolling_ hashes.
-We can compute hashes in a rolling fashion by taking advantage of the fact that:
+We can compute hashes in a rolling fashion by taking advantage of the fact that, for $l \geq k \geq 0$:

 $a(k + 1, l + 1) = (a(k, l) - (X_k + c) + (X_{l+1} + c)) \mod M$